nlesc-recruit/test/README.md

 This repository uses git submodules to include one of its dependencies (cudawrappers).
-Getting a copy of this repo by cloning recursively, like so:
+Get a copy of this repo by cloning recursively, like so:

 ```shell
 git clone --recurse-submodules https://github.com/nlesc-recruit/test